biicode/docs/c++/examples/json11.rst

 The main block is `here <https://www.biicode.com/lasote/json11>`_, which is generated from this `github repo <https://github.com/lasote/json11>`_

-Simple parser and converter from JSON to XML
+Simple convert data to json and vice versa
 --------------------------------------------

 This example is `already in biicode <http://www.biicode.com/examples/json11>`_, it is very simple to build it, by just opening the block and building it.